kidpaul94/My-Robotic-Grasping/README.md

 # 6DOF Robot Grasping
 This repositry is for saving collection of papers related to computer vision (CV) & geometry based 6DOF robot grasping.
 We only collect methods using RGB/RGB-D with Deep Learning.
+Note that grasp pose detection related papers are **ROUGHLY** divided based on their approaches.
 The list below will be updated in regular basis.

 **Object 6D Pose Estimation**